skyscrapers/documentation/kubernetes/monitoring.md

 - Alertmanager is responsible for handling alerts, based on _Rules_ from Prometheus.
 In our case Alertmanager is responsible for making sure alerts end up in [Opsgenie](https://www.opsgenie.com/) and Slack.
 - Grafana provides nice charts and dashboards of the Prometheus time-series data.

-We make use of the CoreOS _operator_ principle: by deploying [prometheus-operator](https://github.com/coreos/prometheus-operator)/ we define new Kubernetes TPRs for `Prometheus` and `Alertmanager` which are responsible for deploying new Prometheus clusters and autoconfiguration of `ServiceMonitors` etc. As of this writing there isn't an operator setup yet for Grafana.
+We make use of the CoreOS _operator_ principle: by deploying [prometheus-operator](https://github.com/coreos/prometheus-operator) we define new Kubernetes Custom Resource Definitions (CRD) for `Prometheus`, `Alertmanager`, `ServiceMonitor` and `PrometheusRule` which are responsible for deploying Prometheus and Alertmanager setups, Prometheus scrape targets and alerting rules, respectively.
+As of this writing there isn't an operator setup yet for Grafana.

 # Kubernetes application monitoring